Sharp concentration for sums of matrices with Markovian dependence through universality: Properties of the psi -dependence coefficient

 \subsection{Bound on \texorpdfstring{$\Psi(Z)$}{Psi(Z)} in terms of total variation mixing time}

 Another common way to quantify the decay of dependence in a Markov chain is the \emph{total variation mixing time} \cite[Section 4.5]{levin2017markov}.
-In this section, we prove a bound on $\Psi(Z)$ in terms of the mixing time; see \Cref{prop: Psipi}.
+As was announced in Remark \ref{rem: sigma_v_psi}, one can bound $\Psi(Z)$ in terms of the mixing time whenever the state space is finite.
+We prove this claim in Proposition \ref{prop: Psipi}.

-\begin{lemma} Let $X$ and $Y$ be random variables which are supported on finite sets $\sX$ and $\sY$ respectively.
-Then,